-On top of that, sometimes the title company that handles the insurance for the particular transaction might have insured the title.
-If that happened, then that particular title company is generally the title company the parties will need to entrust to insure the next transaction.
+Sometimes the title company that handles the title for the house and mortgage might also be the title insurance company.
+If that happens, then that title company is generally the entity the lender and owner will need to entrust to ensure the title is transferred properly.

 Mortgage Subordination Mistakes

-This is called loan subordination.
-Sometimes the loan subordination does happen due to a mistake, and the loan is recorded in second position instead of primary position.
-I see this happen more in short sales when the first lender who is not in first position gets shorted by a junior lien payoff that is far less than it would ever agree to accept.
-This can send a short sale situation into hiatus and stop the process of short sale approval.
-That's because the second lender is now in first position and may refuse to budge.
+This happens more in short sales when the first lender who is not in the first priority position gets shorted by a junior lien payoff that is far less than that lender would ever agree to accept.
+This can cause a short sale to stall or stop the process of short sale approval.
+That's because the second lender is now in the first priority position and may refuse to budge.

-Probably the most common problems that occur with reconveyance deeds are minor mistakes made in the document itself, such as misspelling of the borrowers' names, misspelling the lender's name or incorrect entry of the property's legal description.
-This can be resolved by recording a correction deed.
+One of the most common reconveyance deed problems is minor mistakes made in the document itself, such as misspelling the borrowers' or lender's names or incorrectly entering the property's legal description.
+While this takes more time to resolve, it can be done by recording a correction deed.